netdata/netdata/docs/dashboards-and-charts/events-feed.md

 ## Who can access the events?

-All users will be able to see events from the Topology and Alerts domain but Auditing events, once these are added, will only be accessible to administrators.
-For more details check the [Netdata Role-Based Access model](/docs/netdata-cloud/authentication-and-authorization/role-based-access-model.md).
+All users will be able to see events from the Topology and Alerts domain, but Auditing events, once these are added, will only be accessible to administrators.
+For more details, check the [Netdata Role-Based Access model](/docs/netdata-cloud/authentication-and-authorization/role-based-access-model.md).

 ## How to use the events feed

 1. Click on the **Events** tab (located near the top of your screen)
 2. You will be presented with a table listing the events that occurred from the timeframe defined on the [date time picker](/docs/dashboards-and-charts/visualization-date-and-time-controls.md#date-and-time-selector)
-3. You can use the filtering capabilities available on right-hand bar to slice through the results provided
+3. You can use the filtering capabilities available on the right-hand bar to slice through the results provided

 > **Note**
 >
-> When you try to query a longer period than what your space allows you will see an error message highlighting that you are querying data outside your plan.
+> When you try to query a longer period than what your space allows, you will see an error message highlighting that you are querying data outside your plan.